Azure/autorest.java/typespec-extension/readme.md

 By default, emitter generates code from the latest api-version in TypeSpec.

-There is cases that service wishes to generate code from a previous api-version.
-In such case, set the value to that api-version.
+In cases where a service needs to generate code from a previous api-version, set the value to that specific api-version.

 #### `service-name`